DawsonBodenhamer/AdorableHamsterPets-Public/README.md

 </details>

 <details>
-<summary>Creeper Psychological Warfare</summary>
+<summary>Spider/Ravager Psychological Warfare</summary>

-**Psychological Warfare:** Creepers are utterly terrified of hamsters, just like cats.
-They'll flee on sight.

-In hindsight, I probably didn't need a whole section for this.
+**Ravagers** and **Spiders** are utterly terrified of hamsters.
+The sight of a tiny ball of fluff will send these menaces fleeing in the opposite direction.
+Why?
+Don't ask questions you don't want the answer to.
+This behavior is, of course, fully configurable if you feel the local monster population isn't suffering enough existential dread.

 </details>